 Dr. McAllister has been working in the field of brain injury recovery for over 25 years.
 He has written widely on the neuropsychiatric sequelae of TBI, and has been the principal investigator of numerous grants from NIH, the CDC, NOCSAE, and the Department of Defense (DoD), exploring the nature of cognitive and behavioral difficulties following mild and moderate TBI.
 With Drs.
 Jon Silver and Stuart Yudofsky he is a co-editor of the Textbook of Traumatic Brain Injury published by American Psychiatric Publishing, Inc. Recent research has focused on characterizing the biomechanical basis of concussion, and the effects of repetitive head impacts on brain structure and function in contact sport athletes.

-Scott Anderson is currently the Head Athletic Trainer at the University of Oklahoma where he has been employed since 1996.
+Scott Anderson, ATC is currently the Head Athletic Trainer at the University of Oklahoma where he has been employed since 1996.
 Prior to coming to Oklahoma, he held a similar position at Tulane University.

 He is involved in several local and national assignments including: Co-Director, Summit on Safety in College Football, 2014; Member, NCAA Concussion Task Force, 2014 – present; President, College Athletic Trainer’s Society, 2009 to present; Member- Inter-Association Task Force on Safety in Football: Off-Season Conditioning, 2012; Co-Chair, National Athletic Trainers’ Association Inter-Association Task Force on Sickle Cell Trait in Athletes, 2007; Member, Inter-Association Task Force on Exertional Heat Illness, 2003; Chair, Big 12 Conference Medical Aspects of Sport Committee, 1999 to 2002; and, Co-Director, annual Sooner Sports Medicine Symposium.